 19. Paul says that Jesus appeared to the 12, thus including Matthias (Acts 1:22,26).

 21. I think this happened after the disciples went to Galilee, to the mountain specified by Jesus (Mt 28:16).
-Once they got to the mountain, Jesus probably didn't appear right away, so Peter, needing something to do, said, "I'm going fishing."
+Jesus said He was going there before them, but when they got to the mountain, Jesus didn't appear right away.
+Peter, needing something to do, said, "I'm going fishing."
 I don't think Peter would have gone fishing on the way to mountain, because he was always zealous to obey the Lord's charge, and would not have been distracted from going to the mountain.

 Actually Jesus was there at the mountain before the disciples got there as He had said in Matt 28:7 & Mk 16:7, but He did not make Himself visible right away.

 After His resurrection, the Lord did not directly tell the disciples to go to Galilee, but through the sisters (Mat 28:7,10; Mk 14:7).
 The Lord had told them directly on the night of His death (Matt 26:32), but the disciples did not understand it.
 If the Lord delayed making Himself visible, Peter may have questioned within himself if they should have gone there, or questioned the timing.

 Peter felt exposed when the Lord appeared (v7), and threw himself into the sea, apparently as a self-punishment.
 He "went up" (v10) when he obeyed the Lord's command to bring some of the fish, indicating that he was down.
 All this indicates that Peter had acted on his own in leaving the mountain to go fishing.
 This was the best training to him.

 22.Luke does not mention going to Galilee in his account of the Lord's resurrection.
 Mark records that the angel commanded them to go to Galilee (v7), but does not record that they went there.
 Matt records the going to Galilee in 3 places (vv7, 10, 16).